Commitment to the UK Stewardship Code

 This statement is issued by Securis Investment Partners LLP (“Securis”), a limited liability partnership registered in England, in compliance with section 54 of the Modern Slavery Act 2015.

-Securis is an operating entity within the Northill Capital Group (”Northill”).
+Securis is an operating entity within the Northill and Waypoint group (”Northill”).
 Northill provides equity and seed capital to a small number of high-quality start-ups or early stage asset managers and provides equity capital to replace existing shareholders in larger more established asset management businesses.

 Securis is authorised and regulated by the Financial Conduct Authority.